Finally, A Risk Solution for Fundamental Review of the Trading Book (FRTB) Regulations

 Naturally, the more data is pooled from different sources, the more instruments that can be calculated as modellable.
 Over the past year we have worked with a number of firms and a variety of OTC data in different asset classes ranging from Bond to Swap instruments to ensure that they could all be managed in our platform as enormous pools of data.
 Throughout the entire data transfer process, in-flight and at-rest encryption is ensured as well as data storage in a secure environment.
 Sensitive information is redacted in the pooled datasets and records are matched against each other to provide each participant back with a report describing a much larger pool of modellable instruments they can trade with.

-Let’s take a specific example of how this all works: aggregating bond data from different sources and performing matches on the issue-level by CUSIP fields, TickSmith’s Data Pooling platform is able to prove modellability for a larger set of bond issues than any single organization attempting to use only their own data to determine their modellable instruments.
+Let’s take a specific example of how this all works: aggregating bond data from different sources and performing matches on the issue-level by CUSIP fields, TickSmith’s GOLD Platform for data pooling is able to prove modellability for a larger set of bond issues than any single organization attempting to use only their own data to determine their modellable instruments.
 With this larger pool of modellable issues, organizations that have participated in the data pooling process can trade more bonds at much lower capital charges.

 Issues with OTC Data: Normalization & Processing